-How should Clinical Center applications incorporate costs that will be the responsibility of the Biostatistics Research Center when developing a budget?
+How should Clinical Center applications incorporate costs that will be the responsibility of the BRC when developing a budget?

 Please read the budget details in RFA-DK-23-009 and RFA-DK-23-010 closely.
-Clinical Center applicants may assume that the cost of supplies related to cognitive and neuropsychological evaluation, CGM, and laboratory assays will be covered in the budget of the BRC.
-Clinical Centers will be responsible for costs associated with local conduct of the study, such as: neuroimaging assessments (e.g., scanner fees), consortium-related meeting travel, local facility fees, participant reimbursement, recruitment activities, and other site-specific operating costs.
-We anticipate that the clinical centers will make their best attempt to provide a reasonable budget for their site, with the understanding that the final protocol will inform the final budget at each site and the BRC.
+Clinical Center applicants may assume that the cost of supplies related to cognitive and neuropsychological evaluation, continuous glucose monitoring, and laboratory assays will be covered in the budget of the BRC.
+Clinical Centers will be responsible for costs associated with local conduct of the study, such as neuroimaging assessments (e.g., scanner fees), consortium-related meeting travel, local facility fees, participant reimbursement, recruitment activities, and other site-specific operating costs.
+We anticipate that each Clinical Center will make its best attempt to provide a reasonable budget for its site, with the understanding that the final protocol will inform the final budget at each site and the BRC.